 From September 2021 onwards, children may join in the term following their third birthday, at the earliest.

 Heatherton Nursery accepts childcare vouchers as payment from accredited companies for school fees.
 We are not registered for the Early Years Government Funding.

 Many families choose to move their daughter from Heatherton Nursery into our Reception class in September.
-The process will also begin with a home visit to ensure a smooth transition into school and you and your daughter will be invited to join us for a welcome meeting at Heatherton to meet other new girls and their parents.
+For those children starting directly in Reception class, we will invite them to visit Heatherton during the term before entry for their Settling-in session and to meet their teacher, to ensure a smooth transition into school.
+Parents are also invited to join us for a Welcome meeting at Heatherton and to meet other class parents.